 Who says big things don’t come in small packages?
-David Silva, one of Spain’s finest recent creations, stands at a rather diminutive 5’7” but creates giant and magnificent plays on the pitch with his immense talent.
+David Silva, one of Spain’s finest recent creations, stands at a rather diminutive 5’7” but creates giant and magnificent plays on the pitch with his immense soccer talent.
+Let's learn more about the Manchester City star and see if we can learn how to play like him.

 Born in the Canary Islands, David Silva began his early soccer playing days as a goalkeeper.
-His height would have prevented him from making much of an impact in the professional game as a shot-stopper, so he transitioned to the outfield, and has made his mark as a winger.
+His height would have prevented him from making much of an impact in the professional soccer game as a shot-stopper, so he transitioned to the outfield, and has made his mark as a winger.
 One of his greatest assets is his supreme balance, perhaps something he learned while playing keeper as a youngster.
-He might have given Iker Casillas a run for his money if he stayed in goal.
-Thankfully though we get to see his genius on the field.

 Silva embarked on his youth career at Valencia F.C. in Spain.
 After a few successful loan spells he made his way into the first team in 2006 and never looked back.
 He became an immediate first team player and finished his career there with 155 starts, 29 goals, and 40 assists.
 He seemingly made an impact each and every time he played.